CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab01.md

    ![](../Images/aii8.png)

-1. The management center is where you can configure settings at both the **resource** and **project** levels; which are both shown in the navigation pane.
+1. The management center is where you can configure settings at both the **resource** and **project** levels, which are both shown in the navigation pane.

    ![](../Images/aii9.png)

    - The **resource level** relates to the Azure AI Foundry resource that was created to support your project.
-This resource includes connections to Azure AI Services and Azure AI Foundry models; and provides a centralplace to manage user access to AI development projects.
+This resource includes connections to Azure AI Services and Azure AI Foundry models, and provides a central place to manage user access to AI development projects.

    - The **project level** relates to your individual project, where you can add and manage project-specific resources.